UWPCE-PythonCert/SystemDevelopment/slides_sources/source/documentation.rst

 .. nextslide::

-You can actually use anthing to underline for a header.
+You can actually use anything to underline for a header.

 rst will assume they are in order:

-  - The first form is sees is Header 1
+  - The first form it sees is Header 1
   - The second encountered is Header 2
   - The third is header 3
   - . . . .